Kufferath/-low-cost-particle-counter-based-on-SDS011/readme.md

 To display the values we use a NEXTION Display, its easy to use and powerful in what you can show.

+You will get details in the next few days